chef-boneyard/sdlc-facilitators-guide/notes.md

 Form cross functional team; collaborate with each other; have a high degree of internal alignment; empower each other to get the work done.

 Feature teams are comprised of a Product Engineer, Lead Engineer, Product Designer, Software Engineers.
 Whole team collaborates on Epics and Features.
-+ Product Engineer - responsible for building a thing customers need, producing Epics and Features
++ Product Engineer responsible for building a thing customers need, producing Epics and Features
-+ Lead Engineer - responsible for shipping and architectural supervision (DW: advice, support, mentoring?)
++ Lead Engineer responsible for shipping and architectural supervision (DW: advice, support, mentoring?)
-+ Product Designer - design how customers interact with the product
++ Product Designer design how customers interact with the product
-+ Software Engineer - responsible for [design, creation, testing] quality of results How does a group become a team?
++ Software Engineer responsible for [design, creation, testing] quality of results How does a group become a team?
 What does starting look like?

 Charter/Mission
 Working Agreement/ Definition of Done
 Team Name
-Ceremonies
+Ceremonies - Standup, Demo, Retrospective
 Team size
 Roles
 + Product Engineer - responsible for building a thing customers need, producing Epics and Features